imronuke/KOMODO/docs/xsec.md

 # %XSEC Card

 This card is used to describe the cross section data.
-This card is conditional : either `%XSEC` or `XTAB` card must be present
+This card is conditional : either `%XSEC` or [`%XTAB`](https://imronuke.github.io/KOMODO/xtab) card must be present

 | `%XSEC` | Variable | Description | Remarks |
 | --- | --- | --- | --- |